 In the spring of 2001, Scott Pauly of Rogers City accepted the position of CEO at the Onaway Community Federal Credit Union and continues to lead us today.
-Assets have gone from a little over $46 million to currently a little over $80 million.
-On September 19th, 2011 the Onaway Community Federal Credit Union proudly opened the doors of its new Lending Center in Indian River.
-Then on November 30, 2011 we received acceptance from NCUA to expand our field of membership.
+Assets have gone from a little over $46 million to currently over $180 million.
+On November 30, 2011 we received acceptance from NCUA to expand our field of membership.
 We are now able to serve members who live, work, worship, attend school in, or own a business located in the Northernmost Eight Counties of Lower Michigan, which include; Presque Isle, Cheboygan, Montmorency, Otsego, Alpena, Emmet, Charlevoix, and Antrim Counties.

 On October, 15 2012 the Onaway Community Federal Credit Union officially changed its name to Awakon Federal Credit Union.
 With the expansion of membership, a name change was needed to better represent our field of membership.
 The new name does just that, it represents ALL of our members, without being geographically restrictive.